molssi-seamm/seamm_dashboard/README.md

 If you are running the dashboard in production, you should use better secrets.

 Open a browser and navigate to `http://localhost:5000/` to  view the sample dashboard.
+Running the sample dashboard will create a user in the database with the same username you use on your computer the default password is `default`.

 ### Running with SEAMM installed